FlexibleEngineCloud/terraform-provider-flexibleengine/docs/resources/elb_backend.md

 The following arguments are supported:

-* `listener_id` - (Required) Specifies the listener ID.
+* `listener_id` - (Required, String, ForceNew) Specifies the listener ID.
+Changing this will create a new resource.

-* `server_id` - (Required) Specifies the backend member ID.
+* `server_id` - (Required, String, ForceNew) Specifies the backend member ID.
+Changing this will create a new resource.

-* `address` - (Required) Specifies the private IP address of the backend member.
+* `address` - (Required, String, ForceNew) Specifies the private IP address of the backend member.
+  Changing this will create a new resource.

-## Attributes Reference
+## Attribute Reference

-The following attributes are exported:

-* `id` - Specifies the backend member ID.
-* `listener_id` - See Argument Reference above.
-* `server_id` - See Argument Reference above.
-* `address` - See Argument Reference above.
-* `server_address` - Specifies the floating IP address assigned to the backend member.
-* `status` - Specifies the backend ECS status.
-The value is ACTIVE, PENDING, or ERROR.
-* `health_status` - Specifies the health check status.
-The value is NORMAL, ABNORMAL, or UNAVAILABLE.
-* `update_time` - Specifies the time when information about the backend member was updated.
-* `create_time` - Specifies the time when the backend member was created.
-* `server_name` - Specifies the backend member name.
-* `listeners` - Specifies the listener to which the backend member belongs.
+All the arguments above can also be exported attributes.

+## Timeouts

+This resource provides the following timeouts configuration options:

+* `create` - Default is 10 minutes.
+* `delete` - Default is 10 minutes.